rodloboz/pubcrawler/README.md

 }
 ```

-Finally we fit the map bounds to ours markers and fly in:
+Finally we fit the map bounds to our markers and fly in:

 ```javascript
 const bounds = new mapboxgl.LngLatBounds();